Documentation forAccess Rights Manager

 Copy the backup file

-Once the backup is complete copy the backup file (.bak) to the default backup folder of the new instance.
+After the backup is completed, copy the backup file (.bak) to the default backup folder of the new database instance.

 Restore the ARM database to the new instance